The Art of Crafting Internal Comms Campaigns

-Planning and executing excellent internal communications campaigns takes work.
+Planning and executing creative internal communications campaigns takes work.
 Like most of the work you do as an internal communicator, it all starts with understanding your objectives.
-Everything you do should ladder back up to the ultimate goals of the organization.
+Everything you do should ladder back up to the ultimate goals of the business.
 But there are many steps that go into goal-setting, understanding your audience, and then how to craft a campaign.
-Campaigns aren’t just one-off messages, they are intentional efforts that span time with multiple stages of messaging (and often multiple channels) involved.
-Read on to learn how to create internal comms campaigns that get results.

 Most organizations make the overarching goals of the business fairly accessible (typically they go through your team to share them!).
 Whether the goal is to increase revenue or to make an impact on the community you operate within, it’s important to keep these overarching business objectives top of mind.